-Such fear-based parenting decision will not prepare kids for the reality of life.
+Such fear-based parenting decisions will not prepare kids for the reality of life.
 There’s a different way.
 Children need and benefit from limits.
 It’s not just Dr. Cale’s theory here.
 This is well documented with lots of research and we all know it’s just “common sense”.

-What if kid’s don’t get experience realistic limits?
+What if kids don’t get experience realistic limits?

 They also learned dangerously inaccurate expectations particularly when minimal efforts on their part are rewarded with significant returns.
-It can be remarkably seductive to get caught up in a loving responses young kids give to parents when parents soften the limits they have set.
+It can be remarkably seductive to get caught up in the loving responses young kids give to parents when parents soften the limits they have set.
 It can make you all warm and fuzzy inside if you aren’t paying attention.
 If you’re paying attention, then you see how you have just destroyed the integrity of your word.

 immediate anxiety rather than making healthy parenting choices.